w3c/wai-curricula/content/designer/visual-design.md

 * design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
 * design layouts that adapt to different screen sizes, configurations, and user style sheets
 * use headings, landmarks, and spacing to group related content
-* use a combination of text cues, patterns, and icons to convey information
+* use visual and non-visual cues to convey information, including text, color, patterns, and icons
-* evaluate the use of too many design elements (in particular interactive widgets, images, and moving content) on a page, and justify the use of elements that avoid potential distraction and cognitive overload
+* evaluate the use of too many design elements, in particular interactive widgets, images, and moving content) on a page, and select elements that avoid potential distraction and cognitive overload
 * identify related requirements for developers to apply the necessary semantics to interface components

 {% include excol.html type="all" %}